 in amongst the spectres

-The harbour is narrow, and on the other side, placed with infinite care, are a thousand sculptures built of flawless crystal, and silver.
+The harbour is narrow, and on the other side, placed with infinite care, are a thousand sculptures built of flawless crystal and silver.
 One is made of gold.
-They are mammoth and they tower above the remains of what they have replaced, an exquisite jewellery set by an artisan creed who would defy creation.
+They are mammoth and tower above the remains of what they have replaced, an exquisite jewellery set by an artisan creed who would defy creation.